 Here’s the very 70s, slightly judgemental trailer narrated by a bored American man.

-The movie falls into four basic acts: the unveiling of the threat and the introduction of the characters; the transportation of the bomb disposal experts to the Britannic; their attempts to understand and defuse the bomb while the police back in Britain try to find 'Juggernaut'; and the eventual capture of 'Juggernaut' and the final understanding of the bomb by Harris that leads to the red-blue dilemma.
-Each of them is tense in its own way, with second act being the most action packed, but it's the defusing where the tension really piles on.
+The movie falls into four basic acts: the unveiling of the threat and the introduction of the characters; the transport of the bomb disposal experts to the Britannic; their attempts to understand and defuse the bomb while the police back in Britain try to find ‘Juggernaut’; and the eventual capture of ‘Juggernaut’ and the final understanding of the bomb by Harris that leads to the red-blue dilemma.
+Each of them is tense in its own way, with the second act the most action packed, but it’s the defusing where the tension really piles on.